vnpham/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

-NOTE: the maximum value in the x-axis is 1440 which is the number of minutes in a day (24*60).
-This is different from the original encoding which the maximum value is 2355 whic correspond to 23:55 PM.
+**NOTE: the maximum value in the x-axis is 1440 which is the number of minutes in a day (24*60).
+This is different from the original encoding which the maximum value is 2355 which correspond to 23:55 PM.
+If the original encoding is used, there would be no data between interval 60 to 100, 160 to 200 ...**

 - 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps